LengerichLab/lengerichlab.github.io/_projects/2_foundation_models.md

 We are building a bi-directional bridge between the two paradigms:

-- *Inference from Foundation Models*: Using foundation models to inform and regularize statistical estimators {% cite mahbub2024from %}.
+- *Inference from Foundation Models*: Using foundation models to inform and regularize statistical estimators {% cite mahbub2024one %}.
-- *Understanding with Foundation Models*: Using foundation models to interpret, summarize, or explain structured models automatically {% cite bordt2024data %}.
+- *Understanding with Foundation Models*: Using foundation models to interpret, summarize, or explain structured models automatically {% cite bordt2024data %} {% cite lengerich2023llms %}.

 <br/><br/>